anergictcell/hpo/README.md

 ## Examples
 Some (more or less random) examples are included in the [`examples` folder](https://github.com/anergictcell/hpo/tree/main/examples).

+### Before you start
+`hpo` requires the master data of the HPO ontology.
+The data can be downloaded from the HPO's website or from their Github releases.
+You have to download the files

+- `hp.obo`
+- `phenotype.hpoa`
+- `phenotype_to_genes.txt`

+Alternatively, you can use the binary ontology of this `hpo` package from the [`tests` folder](https://github.com/anergictcell/hpo/raw/main/tests/example.hpo).
+I will try to update the binary ontology regularily, but it might be outdated, so please check it yourself.

 ### Ontology
 ```rust
 use hpo::{Ontology, HpoTermId};